 This list might sound complicated, but it’s critically important that each step is followed correctly, so you aren’t forced to rebuild your website from scratch, should anything go horribly wrong.
 And it CAN go wrong…

-If you don’t feel like doing this yourself, we offer a weekly offsite backup system for WordPress websites for R1000 per year.
-Please contact us if you’d like us to set this up for you on your website.
+If you don’t feel like doing this yourself, we offer a weekly offsite backup system, or contact us if you’d like to ask us any questions first.